Library Policies & Information| Children in the Library | Circulation Policy | Collection Development Policy |

 The online display of sexually explicit images in public areas of the library is not allowed and a violation of the President's Policy on Sexual Harassment.
 QV students who need to view such material for a class assignment can request a private viewing space from library staff.
 Verification of the assignment will be obtained by library staff.

 The QVCC Library is also the library of the Quinebaug Middle College High School (QMC).
-Middle College students are registered as QV Student Users and have the same privileges and responsibilities as QVCC students.
-Middle College faculty are registered as QV Faculty and have the same privileges and responsibilities as QVCC faculty.
+Middle College students have the same privileges and responsibilities as QVCC students.
+Middle College faculty and staff have the same privileges and responsibilities as QVCC faculty and staff.

 QV Library computers are not filtered.
 No restrictions are placed on Middle College computer access, beyond the President’s Policy on Sexual Harassment, which forbids the public display of pornography.